Exit 8 (film): Release

-The film was released on 29 August 2025 in Japan.
-Though the site Japan Travel cites international release for September, there is no official confirmation.
-Korean and French are also planned.
+The film was released on 29 August 2025 in Japan, and throughout most of Europe, Asia and Canada during the rest of 2025.
 In August 2025, Neon acquired North American distribution rights to the film, planning to release it sometime in early 2026.
 Around the same time, CBI Pictures announced that the film would release in Indonesia on 10 September 2025.
+In February 2026, Neon announced the film would release in North American theatres on 10 April 2026.

+The film was included among those to be screened in the horror genre festival Overlook Film Festival in New Orleans, United States.
+It was scheduled for 9 April 2026.

+As part of the film's American promotions, Kochi appeared as The Walking Man at various New York City subway stations on 8 April 2026.
+Visitors who approached him and said a passphrase received a prize.

 Reception

 Box office

 Released on 29 August 2025, Exit 8 had the highest three-day opening for a live-action film in Japan for the year.
-It sold 672,000 tickets and earned over ¥960 million (approximately $6.46 million USD).
+It sold 672,000 tickets and earned over ¥960 million (approximately US$6.46 million).
 It debuted at #2 for the weekend, behind Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle.
-The film also attracted over one million viewers in Japan.
-As of 8 November, it has surpassed a box office revenue of ¥ 5.08 billion.

 The film has also had a solid opening run in international markets.
 It debuted as the #2 movie in Russia and Korea, as well as being in the top 10 in Turkey and Hong Kong.
 It has also been relatively successful in France.
 In South Korea, it debuted at #2 behind Chainsaw Man – The Movie: Reze Arc which had a cumulative audience of 186,107.

+In the U.S., the film opened and remained for the first week of screening (April 10–16, 2026) on the 7th spot, continuing on the top 15 as of April 19.
+In Mexico, the film opened on April 22, reaching the 7th spot in its first weekend.
+According to the report, around 33,400 people saw it, with a gross income of 2.58 million MXN (around 148,000 USD) for the period.

 Critical response

-It is currently the highest-rated video game movie on the website.
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 31 critics, indicating "generally favorable" reviews.
+It was the highest-rated film based on a video game on Rotten Tomatoes and Metacritic, until Zack Cregger's Resident Evil (2026) dethroned it.

 Jonathan Romney from Screen International wrote "A rare game-based movie that actually has the feel of a game, with confoundingly tricky rules, Exit 8 should achieve solid cult status beyond Japan".
-Clarence Tsui from South China Morning Post gave it 3 stars out of 5, stating that "Genki Kawamura has turned a simple premise – in which a player is made to run repeatedly down a short underground passage to search for a way out – into a psychological thriller exploring a man’s guilt and redemption".
+Clarence Tsui from South China Morning Post gave it 3 stars out of 5, stating that "Genki Kawamura has turned a simple premise – in which a player is made to run repeatedly down a short underground passage to search for a way out – into a psychological thriller exploring a man's guilt and redemption".

-At the 2025 Cannes Film Festival, the film won an award for Best Poster Design.
-Additionally, the film received an eight-minute standing ovation during its premiere at the festival.

-The film also won Best Music for composers Yasutaka Nakata and Shouhei Amimori at the 58th Sitges Film Festival.